datumforge/template-buildkite-plugin/README.md

 Check the [buildkite organization](https://github.com/buildkite-plugins) or [website](https://buildkite.com/plugins) to see if your plugin already exists or we can contribute to it !

-Be sure to update this readme with your plugin information after using the template repository.
+Be sure to update this readme with your plugin information after using the template repository - for more info checkout Buildkite's documentation [here](https://buildkite.com/docs/plugins)

 ## Example